-We will NOT have day-of-race registration, so make sure you register before the deadline.
+We will NOT have day-of-race registration, so make sure you register before the deadline (Thursday, April 20 @ 9pm).

 9:00am-12:15pm – Check-in

-9:30am-12:30pm – Starts (start times are pre-assigned; sign up for a start time (form provided soon) before Thursday at 9pm; if you don’t, you’ll have to wait for an available spot)
+9:30am-12:30pm – Starts (start times are pre-assigned; sign up for a start time here before Thursday at 9pm; if you don’t, you’ll have to wait for an available spot)

 9:30am-10:30am – Newcomer instruction